Sep 20, 2025

 • Ancient/Traditional Games.
 These are games within the culture of a particular people or region.
 Their exact origins are often unknown; we only estimate their age by their first written references.
 These games usually lack a fixed rule set (if any), having several regional variations.
 It is often more accurate to think of them as families of related variants rather than single, fixed games.

 • Old Games.
 These appeared after the commercialization of play.
-They were either published by companies or patented by their creators.
+They were either published or patented by their creators.
 While variants of these games may exist, they generally arise due to the game's popularity and how players engage with their core ludemes.

 • Modern Games.
 Most abstract games published online today fall into this category.
 Although their creators retain authorship, many have relinquished commercial rights, effectively placing these games in the public commons.
 Much like open-source software, they embody the spirit of freedom and collaboration that characterized the early internet.